sitewhere/swctl/README.md

 swctl install
 ```

-This comamnd will install do the following for you:
+This comamnd will do the following for you:

 - Create `sitewhere-system` Namespace.
 - Install SiteWhere Custom Resource Definitions.